Photo Retreats, Individual and Group Seminars

 What you will learn

-Before and after the photographic sessions, we will engage in stimulating conversations and critique.
-Using ambient light as well as artificial light modifiers, we will experiment with extended camera controls, stretching exposure time with slow shutter speeds, zooming in for selective focus through shallow perception, or broadening your vision through extended depth of field to increase the visual impact of your work and elevate your photographs to a deeper level of meaning.
+Photographic sessions include opportunities for stimulating conversations and critique.
+Experiment with ambient light as well as artificial light modifiers, extended camera controls, stretching exposure time with slow shutter speeds, zooming in for selective focus through shallow perception, or broadening your vision through extended depth of field to increase the visual impact of your work and elevate your photographs to a deeper level of meaning.
 Contact me for more information or to organize small group seminars.

 Portfolio Critique and Project Development